PatSunter/credo/README.rst

 (For more detailed installation instructions, see the "Installation & setup quickstart instructions" section of the CREDO documentation.)

-Currently, CREDO is designed to be distributed with a StGermain-based application collection such as stgUnderworld.
-If you just want to run system tests via SCons of these applications, you shouldn't need to perform any additional setup.

 To run CREDO scripts directly from the command line, you need to set up several environment variables.
 These are: